roman-milk/roman-milk.github.io/forgetful-maid.md

  Roger looked up from concentrating upon her sex to see large vacant baby blue eyes filled wit lust.
 They burned with expectation.
 Her face grimaced into a mask of pain but he knew what it really signified.
 Sweat poured from her body, her nipples looked ready to explode.

  He quickly moved up her body with licks and nips from his teeth not hesitating when his penis reached between her lips.
 He plunged in hard burying his cock deep inside.
 She reacted instantly.
 Throwing back her head she let out a yell from deep within her belly.
-Report_Story #3